Ayfri/Basic-CommandHandler/README.md

 # basicCommandHandler

-This is is a simple command Handler using `module.exports` for config, run function and help module for an help command auto-generated.
+This is a simple Command Handler using `module.exports` for config, run function and help module for an help command auto-generated.

 ## Configuration